nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * **JSON**: JSON stands for Javascript Object Notation.
 It is a format for saving data which provides user-friendliness as it is easy to read and write data in this format.
 * **CLI**: CLI is an abbreviation for Command Line Interface.
 A Command Line Interface enables the user to interact with the application via commands in text format.
 * **GUI**: GUI is an abbreviation for Graphical User Interface.
 A Graphical User Interface enables the user to interact with the application by clicking on visual components.
+*  **Home folder**: The folder that you have installed CakeCollate in.

 --------------------------------------------------------------------------------------------------------------------

 ## **6. FAQ**

+**Q**: How do I install Java?<br>
+**A**: [Click Here](https://www.oracle.com/sg/java/technologies/javase-jdk11-downloads.html) and download the appropriate Java version for your operating system.

+**Q**: Where will my data be saved?
+**A**: Your data will be saved in a folder called data which you can find inside your CakeCollate home folder.

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: 1.
-Install CakeCollate on your other computer and launch it. <br>
+Install CakeCollate on the computer that you want to transfer your data to. <br>
-       2. Run the `list` command and close the application.<br>
-       3. A folder named data would have been created in the CakeCollate home folder.<br>
+2. You should be able to see a folder named data inside the CakeCollate home folder. <br>
-       4. Replace this folder with the data folder from your original CakeCollate home folder.<br>
+3. Replace this folder with the data folder from your original CakeCollate home folder.<br>

-**Q**: How do I install Java?<br>
-**A**: [Click Here](https://www.oracle.com/sg/java/technologies/javase-jdk11-downloads.html) and download Java based on the operating system of the computer that you are running CakeCollate on.

 --------------------------------------------------------------------------------------------------------------------